Complex post-traumatic stress disorder, or CPTSD, doesn’t spring up overnight. That means that recovering from complex PTSD requires commitment.

 The mourning aspect is much like mourning a loved one you have lost.
 You are mourning all the things you have lost due to your trauma.
 It’s the process of fully mourning that past which lets you come fully into the present.
 Also, do keep in mind that if you are starting to feel unsafe, then it’s time to revisit the safety and stabilization step.
 Once you are in a better place, you can continue with remembrance and mourning.

-3. Recover from Complex PTSD with Reconnection and Integration
+3. Recovering from Complex PTSD with Reconnection and Integration

 With reconnection and integration, you can establish safety and stabilization as well as practice remembrance and mourning.
 Essentially, it’s time to look ahead as you consider who you are without the cloud of trauma hanging overhead.
 In a way, this process is all about redefining and rediscovering who you are.